cran-task-views/Spatial/Spatial.md

     `r pkg("modisfast")`, on its side, provides an interface to some MODIS, VIIRS and GPM [OPeNDAP](https://www.opendap.org/) servers, enabling to subset the datacubes directly at the download phase.
+-   The `r pkg("CDSE")` provides the interface to the 'Copernicus Data Space Ecosystem' API <https://dataspace.copernicus.eu/analyse/apis/sentinel-hub>, mainly for searching the catalogue of available data from Copernicus Sentinel missions and obtaining the images for the area of interest based on selected spectral bands.
+-   The `r pkg("rsat")` is designed for automatically downloading, pre-processing, and managing time series of satellite imagery from multiple platforms (i.e., Landsat, Sentinel and MODIS).
 -   `r pkg("rgee")` is an [Earth Engine](https://earthengine.google.com/)
     client library for R. All of the 'Earth Engine' API classes, modules, and functions are made available.
 Additional functions implemented include